All prices and checkout are in $USD. Click in the top right corner to show prices in other currencies!

 50 %

-Discovering imperial cities
+Exploring the imperial cities

-Money Pot: local transports and admission fees if any Not included: food and beverages
+Money Pot: local transport and admission fees if any

 day 3